quasi-coherent/tern/README.md

 ## Executors

-The abstract `Executor` is the type responsible for actually connecting to a database and issuing queries.
+The abstract `Executor` is the thing ultimately responsible for actually connecting to a database and issuing queries.
 Right now, this project supports all of the [`sqlx`][sqlx-repo] pool types via the generic [`Pool`][sqlx-pool], which includes PostgreSQL, MySQL, and SQLite.
 These can be enabled via feature flag.

-Supporting more third-party database crates is definitely desired!
-If yours available here, please feel free contribute, either with a PR or feature request.
+Supporting more third-party crates is definitely desired!
+If yours is not available here, please feel free to contribute, either with a PR or feature request.
 Adding a new executor seems like it should not be hard.

 ## Usage

 Embedded migrations are prepared, built, and ran off a directory living in a Rust project's source.
-This directory contains `.rs` and `.sql` files having names matching the regex `^V(\d+)__(\w+)\.(sql|rs)$`, e.g., `V13__create_a_table.sql` or `V5__create_a_different_table.rs`.
+This directory can contain `.rs` and `.sql` files having names matching the regex `^V(\d+)__(\w+)\.(sql|rs)$`, e.g., `V13__create_a_table.sql` or `V5__create_a_different_table.rs`.

-The stages of a migration are handled by a few different traits, but implementing any of them manually is generally not necessary; `tern` exposes derive macros that implement them.
+The stages of a migration are handled by a few different traits, but implementing any of them manually is generally not necessary; `tern` exposes derive macros that do this.

 * `MigrationSource`: Prepares the migrations for use in some operation by parsing the directory into a sorted, uniform collection, and exposing